TrivialSolution/WhenIs.Day/README.md

 and so on.
 Not including a variable will cause it to exhibit default behavior.

 ### Self-hosting
 Because StaticTimer is fully static, it is easy to host.
 In most cases, all you have to do is upload the files to a directory on your website.
+[Github link is here](https://github.com/Lithovox/StaticTimer/).

 Doing so will cause the make page to appear at URL/make, and the time page to appear at URL/time.
 For instance, if your website's domain is example.com, and you upload the files to the folder /countdown/, then example.com/countdown/time will link to the time page.